 If you weren’t an actor, what would you have been?

-What role can we see you next in?
+When can we see you next on screen?

 Where do you see yourself ten years from now?

 I’m a person who does not plan for the future.
 However, I’d like to see myself grow in my career and be more than just an actor.
 I’m passionate about cinema and want to try my hand at all aspects of it apart from acting and direction.
 Also, I’d like to see myself as a pro-wildlife enthusiast where I’m able to start off something on my own with regards to the art of conservation.

 Freedom is being yourself and living in the moment, in more ways than one!
 Just like animals, carefree.